djkeu/kukuk-js/README.md

 - Note: Check what is actually supposed to go in this README.md
 - ToDo: Add menu button
+    - Theme
+    - Kuku type
+    - Sound
+    - About
 - ToDo: Dark theme / Skins
 - ToDo: Choice of cuckoo sounds
 - ToDo: The possibility to record your own cuckoo sound